I am a designer and carpenter based in Cornwall, UK.

 With small buildings every single square inch should be considered, and psychological space is more pressing; by creating illusions for the eye, one can increase the feeling of space without extending the footprint.

-Even small buildings should surprise and delight and we try to incorporate a sense of theatre and discovery in all of our buildings.
+Even small buildings should surprise and delight and I try to incorporate a sense of theatre and discovery in all of our buildings.

-Wherever possible, we recycle materials, objects and fittings to use in our buildings.
+Wherever possible, I recycle materials, objects and fittings to use in my buildings.
 There’s a richness of quality and style that the ubiquitous modern can lack, and with the added joy of restoration.
 When considered aesthetically and used sympathetically, old objects seem to retain an energetic resonance that can transfer into the rest of the building.

 Why default to filling the ground with concrete when there are less intrusive ways to foot a building?
 It’s about reframing the need and the response, so the interior and exterior work in harmony.

-This applies to our current societal mentality about building and land ownership.
-We have the space, knowledge, and materials to create modular buildings, and auxiliary services, that can grow and shrink with the inhabitants requirements, but that don't interfere with, or pollute the land, or damage the environment so acutely.
-As a result we would love to see a shift in the planning laws that would allow people more autonomy and choice to live rurally and holistically with nature.
-By creating beautiful and thoughtful off-grid buildings and services, we would like to help change this planning mentality.
+As a society we have the space, knowledge, and materials to create modular buildings and auxiliary services that can grow and shrink with the inhabitants requirements, but that don't interfere with or pollute the land, or damage the environment so acutely.
+As a result I, would love to see a shift in the planning laws that would allow people more autonomy and choice to live rurally and holistically with nature.
+By creating beautiful and thoughtful off-grid buildings and services, I would like to think I may help alter the slightly archaic planning mentality that we have in the UK.

 After a childhood of Blue Peter follow-alongs, and endlessly reconfiguring his bedroom furniture, Sam spent school holidays working for his parents, manufacturing wooden garden furniture, and restoring and moving antique snooker tables.